How to Set a Marketing Budget

 This not only makes it easier to track how much money is being spent on each campaign but also how effective they are in bringing in new customers.

-There are some key questions you must ask yourself about your business that may help you establish your business’s goals:
+But first, there are some key questions you must ask yourself about your business that may help you establish your business’s goals:

 • What do you want to achieve?